 The recommendations in Planning Policy Statement Practice Guide 25 (Taking Flood Risk Into Account In The Planning Process) have not been followed.
 I do not believe that the PS25 proposal will keep any of the site drainage proposals, planting etc, especially now with increased house numbers (180-315).
 Who would enforce these works?
-It will be a disaster that building as pipes cannot cope with increase in number of homes.
+It will be a disaster that would affect both housing along the river line and the many local businesses including Tesco and The Draycott Industrial Estate.

-Dursley - Station Road point by the River Trust who have documented that in 2021 this sewer storm overflow spilled 6 times for a total of 5 hours, discharging straight into the River Cam.
-This will only increase with more
+Sewage in the River Cam is now a real problem and is documented from the Dursley - Station Road point by the River Trust who have documented that in 2021 this sewer storm overflow spilled 6 times for a total of 5 hours, discharging straight into the River Cam.
+This will only increase with more building as pipes can not cope with increase in number of homes.